Introduction to the Democratic Republic of the Congo

 Administratively, the DRC is currently divided into 11 provinces (see map).
 However, the current president, Joseph Kabila, has proposed a radical reformation of provinces that would increase the number of provinces to 26.
 The argument that he uses to justify this change is that an increase in the number of provinces will help decentralize power, increasing democratic participation at the local level.
 Most opposition parties are opposed to the plan asserting that the plan is yet another attempt at divide and rule in that the new provinces will be so small that they have no real power, making them dependent on the central government and reducing the ability of the regionally based opposition groups to effectively challenge the president and ruling party.

-In your Exploring Africa journal, write your own argument for or against increasing the number of provinces to 26.
+Write your own argument for or against increasing the number of provinces to 26.

 Questions to consider: